 To make your own courier insurance policy cheaper, there are a few steps you can take.

-The first of these will be to use a less expensive vehicle to do your deliveries, for example a bicycle over a car, as less expensive vehicles command lower premiums.
+The first of these will be to use a less expensive vehicle to do your deliveries, for example a motorcycle over a car, as less expensive vehicles command lower premiums.
 The number of packages you would be able to carry would be reduced significantly though.

 There might also be certain steps you can take which will be included as clauses in your policy.
 This includes ensuring your vehicle is kept in a secure location overnight or choosing more favourable hours and areas to work in.